Do These Interior Renovations Actually Help Sell a House?

 Hardwood Flooring Refinish

 According to the report, homeowners will get back dollar for dollar what they put in to refinish hardwood floors.
 And not only does it improve value, this interior renovation can also help a home sell faster.
 Twenty-seven percent of Realtors have suggested sellers tackle this project before listing the home and 5 percent said the project helped close a sale.
-With that being said, here’s how to make new wood look old.

 New Wood Flooring

 Adding hardwood floors can be a make or break project as buyers have come to expect this feature.
 In fact, the 2019 Remodeling Impact Report shows new wood flooring as the top interior renovation project to add the most value to a home at resale.
 Do they actually help sell a house?
 Yes, 5 percent of Realtors said it helped close a sale while 16 percent suggest it as a worthwhile project to take on.
-Take a look at these tips for tackling floor sanding.

 A bathroom renovation is a costly project that can add value to a home.
 But, does this renovation help the home sell faster?
 Thirty-three percent of Realtors have suggested it, and 4 percent say it helped a home sell.
 These are the top five reasons people pull the trigger on bathroom renovations (and what it means for pros).